 Morriscastle Strand (Wexford)

-If you’re heading down to Ireland’s sunny southeast, then Morriscastle Strand is a beautiful spot to stop off!
+If you’re heading down to Ireland’s sunny southeast, there are a variety of good campsites to stay in but Morriscastle Strand is a beautiful spot to stop off!
 This family run camp site is situated beside a blue flag beach.
 It has a playground for kids, two tennis courts, a small basketball court, a volleyball net and a new Astro Turf football pitch which are all freely available for use for customers.
 You will find plenty to do with all of these coupled with having the beach directly beside the campsite!

 If that’s not enough there are a number of activities and games run throughout July and August to keep you entertained!
 There is a shop and takeaway on site and the village of Kilmuckridge is only 3km away which has more shops, ATMs, restaurants and a chemist.
 In the surrounding 20km of the campsite there are heritage sites, amusement and adventure parks, tourist attractions and water sports if you have time to go exploring further!

 This site is in a picturesque location beside the banks of the River Shannon just outside Leitrim village.
 It comes highly recommended by the Irish Independent and RTE’S No Frontiers to name but a few.
 There are all the standard facilities including a children’s playground, a slipway for boating and free wash up facilities.
 The two most unique features of this campsite are firstly the rustic feel to the park, it’s not your traditional purpose-built park.
 Secondly they have an award winning pub on site that serves gourmet food and offers entertainment by way of lively trad music sessions and regular sing-a-longs!
 If you are looking for a fun campsite with entertainment then this is the one for you!